eosusa/rpcmonitor-probe/README.md

 # rpcmonitor-probe
-Probe to monitor status of all RPC endpoints for an EOSIO network and provide graphs/statistics regarding those nodes The probe submits telemetry to https://stats.eosusa.news The probe is made of 2 components:
+Probe to monitor status of all RPC endpoints for an EOSIO network and provide graphs/statistics regarding those nodes The probe submits telemetry to https://stats.eosusa.news

+The probe is made of 2 components:
   * the rpcProxy will cycle trough a list of configured endpoints and has a built-in greylist
   * the StressWax.py script runs as a cronjob and simple sends rpc queries to the EOSIO chain.

+Note: If you wish to run a community probe, please contact @EOSUSA_Michael on Telegram

 ## Pre-requirement